BeToast/BeToast/README.md

 ### Innovation is in simplification
-- less clicks
+- minimal lines
-- less code
+- minimal clicks
-- less abstraction
+- minimal abstraction